You're a Good Sport, Charlie Brown (soundtrack): Recording and production

+Guaraldi (seated) with bassist Seward McCain at Butterfield's Nightclub in September 1975, during the period of the Good Sport recording sessions.

+Guaraldi made extensive use of the ARP String Ensemble on Good Sport, favoring its synthetic string textures.

 Recording sessions were held on September 12, 18, and 19, 1975 at Wally Heider Studios in San Francisco, California.
 Guaraldi performed with his trio, featuring Seward McCain on bass and Mark Rosengarden on drums and güiro, with Guaraldi handling acoustic piano and a variety of electric keyboards.
 These sessions mark one of Guaraldi's most exploratory periods within the Peanuts canon, incorporating synthesizer (notably ARP String Ensemble), electric instrumentation and drum‑machine elements.

 The Mendelsons initially hesitated to compile the album, concerned about repetition of cues and structural consistency.
 However, the discovery of the original stereo masters revealed previously unheard alternate takes and structural detail omitted in the monaural television mixes.
 For instance, an unused alternate performance of the title theme (Track 8) enabled a more complete reconstruction of the score.

-Guaraldi's use of the ARP String Ensemble became a prominent voice, replacing traditional string‑section textures and mimicking brass styles.
+Guaraldi's ARP String Ensemble replaced traditional string textures and often mimicked a trumpet.
 The drum‑machine used (Rhythm Ace) appears in the final mix of certain cues.
 Rosengarden recalled that Guaraldi insisted on layering synthetic and acoustic percussion, requesting unconventional combinations (such as "stick and a brush") to expand the timbral palette.